swcarpentry/board/subcommittees/mentoring/procedure-debriefing-session.md

 of the debriefing.

-The **facilitator** is also responsible to help instructors answer the questions on the next session.
+The **facilitator** is also responsible to help instructors answer the questions during the session.

 ## Questions